nsat/space-services-user-guide/dev-env/Readme.md

 # Development Environments

-Native applications, including scripted languages with native components (i.e. NumPy) must be compiled to the ARM 8 architecture.
+Native applications, including scripted languages with native components (e.g. NumPy) must be compiled to the ARM 8 architecture.
 A Linux cross-compiler is provided for this purpose.

 # C/C++ Cross Compiling